backstage/backstage/docs/auth/index.md

 - [OneLogin](onelogin/provider.md)
 - [VMware Cloud](vmware-cloud/provider.md)

-These built-in providers handle the authentication flow for a particular service including required scopes, callbacks, etc. These providers are each added to a Backstage app in a similar way.
+These built-in providers handle the authentication flow for a particular service, including required scopes, callbacks, etc. These providers are each added to a
+Backstage app in a similar way.

 ## Configuring Authentication Providers